Colne Valley Water: History

 In 1941, Colne Valley decided that it need a reservoir for additional storage and a bill was introduced for the construction of the Hilfield Park Reservoir.
 As earlier, the bill was withdrawn in the face of opposition but was successfully reintroduced in 1945.
-Under the Colne Valley Water Act 1945, the Company began construction of the reservoir in 1951 and it was completed it in 1955.
+Under the Colne Valley Water Act 1945 (9 & 10 Geo.
+6. c. viii), the company began construction of the reservoir in 1951 and it was completed it in 1955.
 At the time, it was the only known reservoir to be built for storing water pumped from underground.
-In 1956, the government advocated the regrouping of water companies into larger units and the acquisition of two water companies followed - St Albans in 1959 and Harpenden in 1960.
-Later came the acquisition of two local authority water undertakings - St Albans RDC in 1962 and the much larger Watford Corporation in 1973.
+In 1956, the government advocated the regrouping of water companies into larger units and the acquisition of two water companies followed – St Albans in 1959 and Harpenden in 1960.
+Later came the acquisition of two local authority water undertakings – St Albans RDC in 1962 and the much larger Watford Corporation in 1973.

 It was recognised that the underground water resources could not be developed further and there would be a need to source water from the Thames.
 Colne promoted the Three Valleys Scheme in conjunction with the Rickmansworth & Uxbridge Valley and Lee Valley water companies.
 Thames Conservancy issued a licence for the extraction of 18 million gallons a day in 1973, to rise to 50 million gallons a day in 1985.
 Work began in 1972 on the construction of nine miles of trunk main from the Thames to Harrow on the Hill, completed in 1974.

-In 1994, the three companies that had worked on the Scheme twenty years previous, the Colne Valley, the Rickmansworth and Lee Valley Water companies merged to form Three Valleys Water plc.
+In 1994, the three companies that had worked on the scheme twenty years previous, the Colne Valley, the Rickmansworth and Lee Valley Water companies merged to form Three Valleys Water plc.
 That in turn was acquired by Veolia Water UK in 1987.